MaterializeInc/mz-hack-day-july-2023/worked_examples/introductory.md

 You can read from these sources, but you cannot write to them (with e.g. `UPDATE` or `DELETE`).

 You can see the available sources with Materialize's `show sources` command.
+Notice how we have created a whole bundle of them all at once; they all related to each other other!
 ```
 materialize=> show sources;
           name          |      type      |  size